harshad16/Code-Practise/README.md

 # Code-Practise
-HackerRank contest codes and solutions.
+HackerRank and HackerEarth contest codes and solutions.